Mary Lacity: Other roles

-Mary Lacity has served in many different roles in her career.
+Lacity has served various additional roles in her career.
 She held the position of visiting scholar at the MIT Center for Information Systems Research.
-Additionally, she has held visiting positions at the London School of Economics, Washington University, and Oxford University.
+Additionally, she has held visiting positions at the London School of Economics, Washington University in St. Louis, and University of Oxford.
 She is also a Certified Outsourcing Professional.
-She is a coeditor of the Palgrave Series: Work, Technology, and Globalization, senior editor of MIS Quarterly Executive and Journal of Information Technology Teaching Cases, and on the editorial boards for the Journal of Information Technology, the Journal of Strategic Information Systems, IEEE Transactions on Engineering Management, and Strategic Outsourcing: An International Journal.
+She is a coeditor of the Palgrave Series: Work, Technology, and Globalization, senior editor of MIS Quarterly Executive and Journal of Information Technology Teaching Cases, and on the editorial boards for the Journal of Information Technology, the Journal of Strategic Information Systems, Contributing Editor for Journal of the British Blockchain Association.

-Additionally, Mary is an industry advisor for Symphony Ventures and a member of the IAOP Outsourcing Hall of Fame.
-She received the 2000 World Outsourcing Achievement Award and 2008 Gateway to Innovation Award.
+Lacity is a member of the IAOP Outsourcing Hall of Fame, and received the 2000 World Outsourcing Achievement Award and 2008 Gateway to Innovation Award.
 Her publications have appeared in Harvard Business Review, Sloan Management Review, MIS Quarterly, IEEE Computer, and Communications of the ACM.

+In 2020, Lacity became a Fellow of the Association for Information Systems.
+The AIS Fellow Award recognizes individuals who have made outstanding contributions to the information systems discipline in terms of research, teaching and service.
+She is also a Fellow of the British Blockchain Association.